NicMcPhee/web-sockets-example/README.md

 The project by default has the name "CSCI 3601 Iteration Template".
 There are a few places you need to change to make this the name you want:

-- The title of this README.md
+- The title in this README.md
 - [`client/src/app/app.component.ts`](client/src/app/app.component.ts)
   - The `title` variable
   - Also the associated unit and E2E tests will need to be changed.